 Open to first-years, sophomores, and juniors ONLY.
 The CIL will provide a $4,800 stipend per student seeking an internship, research opportunity, etc. in innovation, management, entrepreneurship, or leadership.

-Open to students who demonstrate a significant commitment and passion towards their own active venture: business, social enterprise, or blended model.
-Students are encouraged to apply for funding that will directly support their venture, or for additional training, travel, and other needs or requests as they arise.
+Open to students or teams who demonstrate a significant commitment and passion towards their own active venture.
+Interested students or teams are encouraged to apply for funding that will directly support them over the summer to work on their venture full-time.
+Students receiving the Venture Fund grant will be awarded a stipend of at least $4,800.

 - The Design and Development Fund

-The DDF is intended to support students to attend off-campus excursions, events, and programs that support their personal development as leaders and innovators.
-Students may apply for funding as individuals or as a group.
-The DDF is a reimbursement process and students will be required to submit funding requests prior to the start of the program.
-In order to receive a reimbursement, students will be asked to submit all relevant receipts and a personal reflection.
+The DDF is open to all actively enrolled students for off-campus excursions, conferences, and events, and/or to access to resources that support their personal development as leaders and innovators.
+Students may apply for funding as individuals or as a group through a Google form application.
+The DDF is a reimbursement process and students will be required to submit funding requests prior to the start of the program or expenditure.
+In order to receive a reimbursement, students will be asked to submit all relevant receipts and a personal reflection via Google form.
 The full terms and conditions are outlined below.

 CIL Mission: The CIL cultivates co-curricular opportunities at the intersection of leadership, entrepreneurship, and management for students to develop into creative, adaptable, ethical individuals.